miraabela/miraabela.github.io/projects/project-5.md

 summary: How Coding and Art Intersect
 ---

 **Art and photography taught me how to use the tools and resources that I had creatively in order to express my imagination and vision.**  A simple idea in art can be expressed in many ways, similar to how there are multiple solutions and approaches to solving problems.
 Creativity is the ability of **making use of the tools and techniques that you know to express an idea**, whether it be with colored pencils or through lines of code.
+For example, just as there are many ways to draw a flower, there are many ways to *style* your code: indenting with tabs or spaces, putting the curly brackets in the next line or on the same line or defining and initializing a variable in a single line or in two lines.

 Utilizing various forms of art media (watercolor, pencils, etc), my digital camera, and Adobe Photoshop, I developed my creativity skill and ability to **pay close attention to details.**